sabegg2/Project3/README.md

 #### Overall conclusion

 Based on this analysis, the measurements of wind speed, wind direction, and temperature from the 2D and 3D anemometer show themselves to be very similar and with a strong linear relationship.
 There is some scatter in the data, but when averaged over time, the values are within a reasonable error tolerance.
 Removing data with low wind speeds (less than 1m/s, the typical threshold for reliable measurements anyway) reduces the scatter.
-This suggests that the 2D anemometer data can be used instead of the 3D anemometer data if needed.
+This all suggests that the 2D anemometer data can be used instead of the 3D anemometer data if needed.

 ## Database